CyberGirl-SS/CyberGirl-SS/README.md

 ---
 ### Connect with me!
-Feel free to reach out to discuss Cybersecurity, SOC Analyst opportunities, or just talk about Cybersecurity !!!
+Feel free to reach out to discuss Cybersecurity, SOC Analyst opportunities, or just to talk about Cybersecurity !!!